Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 # Data:
 **Data Source**: The data was download from Kaggle [Click Here To Download](https://www.kaggle.com/datasets/shivamb/fashion-clothing-products-catalog?resource=download)

 **Data Description**: It contains 12491 rows and 8 colums.
 The colums headers are : Product ID (unique column), Price INR, Gender, Primary Color, ProductName, ProductBrand, NumImages, Decription

 **Data Cleaning**: No data cleaning step was required because the data was already in the format required.

 **Data Quality Checks**: Rows are completed, all datatype are corrected.
-The Primary Color colums has some missing values which was replaced wtih text "Not Specified".
+The Primary Color column has some missing values which was replaced wtih text "Not Specified".
 A new column "Color" was created.

 ```sql
 Color =